- Name the three macronutrients ad their main functions.

 Eating by blood type is a newer fad that entered the nutrition realm and isn’t based on much, but some studies have shown value, while others do not.

-The Raw Food Diet is based on the idea that cooking foods causes the nutrients to leech out and proteins to become denatured and not be as usable in the body.
+The Raw Food Diet is based on the idea that cooking foods causes nutrients to leech out and proteins to become denatured and unusable in the body.

-There are a lot of critics to the raw food diet, as with many fads.
+There are a lot of critics of the raw food diet, as with many fads.

 Low-energy diets look to restrict calories to 800 – 1,200 for low-energy and less than 800 for very-low-energy diets.

 Plant-Based Diets minimize, restrict, or completely remove meat and animal products, depending on the specific type of diet.